 Locus’ IntelliSort helps you to efficiently allocate riders to various delivery zones.
 Its automatic parcel sorting process reduces human dependency considerably.
 Also, it automatically allocates routes for clustered deliveries.

-Locus’ MotionTrack solution is the best-in-business when it comes to real-time tracking.
+Locus’ MotionTrack solution is the best-in-business when it comes to real-time fleet tracking.
 It provides real-time delivery insights to riders, logistics managers, warehouse managers, and more importantly, to the consumers.